 To find the side plates to write on I had a look at the dollar store but couldn’t find any that were a shape I really liked.
 It was a happy accident to discover these President’s Choice $1 porcelain side plates, from their Everyday Essentials line, while grocery shopping.
 They were perfect.

-The hardest part of the project was figuring out the spacing of the words around the plate, but with a little practise and a template to line up the dots between the words, it came together.
-You can remove the design if you’re not happy with it before it’s baked, so you can try it and it’s not good enough just wash it off and begin again.
+The hardest part of the project was figuring out the spacing of the words around the plate.
+With a little practise and a template to line up the dots between the words, it came together.
+You can remove the design if you’re not happy with it before it’s baked.
+You can try the writing and if you’re not happy with it just wash it off and begin again.

-After the design is finished the plates need to sit 4 hours, and then they get baked for 40 mins.
-They need to start out in a cold oven and be left to cool completely in the oven afterward -all the instructions are on the glass paint marker.
+After the design is finished the plates need to sit 4 hours.
+Then the plates get baked for 40 mins -according to the manufacturers instructions.
+They need to start out in a cold oven and be left to cool completely in the oven afterward.
+All the instructions are on the glass paint marker.
 One word of caution: the marker also says that it isn’t food safe.
-All the pictures of it being used show it on plates, glasses and cups…so I guess the key is to only place the design on places where food will not come in direct contact.
+All the pictures of it being used show it on plates, glasses and cups.
+So, I guess the key is to only place the design on places where food will not come in direct contact.
 I thought these were fine, because the writing was just on the rim of the plate.

-I did consider using a silver pen -in fact they come in a whole range of colours, including gold just like the inspiration plates.
+At first, I did consider using a silver pen.
+In fact the pens come in a whole range of colours, including gold just like the inspiration plates.
 In the end, I decided that even though silver would have looked great this year, next year if I use oranges and browns for my thanksgiving table, the black writing would make the plates more re-usable.

-I have lots more ideas for Christmas and other holidays, love this idea since it’s so versatile, turned out great, and was really inexpensive.
-The Art Deco glass paint pen was $6.99 at Michaels, I used a coupon so it was $5, the plates were $1 each, and I bought 12.
-The whole project was under 20 bucks -can’t go wrong for that, even if you only use them once a year!
+I have lots more ideas for Christmas and other holidays.
+This idea is great since it’s so versatile, turned out great, and was really inexpensive.
+The Art Deco glass paint pen was $6.99 at Michaels.
+I used a coupon so it was only $5.
+The plates were $1 each, and I bought 12.
+The whole project was under 20 bucks.
+You can’t go wrong for that, even if you only use them once a year!

-With customized plates, life really is a party!
+With DIY Thanksgiving Plates, life really is a party!